franpfeiffer/workflow.nvim/README.md

 # workflow.nvim
-workflow.nvim us an plugin to create and manage ASCII diagrams directly in neovim.
+workflow.nvim is a plugin to create and manage ASCII diagrams directly in neovim.

 ## Features